 Since the fragmentation of stakeholders is a major challenge in the logistics industry, tools that increase collaboration is of immense significance.
 The best delivery platform enhances not just customer communications but also comms across disparate logistics stakeholders.

-Implementing a delivery management system is absolutely imperative when it comes to generating delightful delivery experiences, especially at a time when the Amazon effect is transforming the way people want to get things delivered.
-An advanced delivery management system allows customers to change time and location according to their convenience.
-A advanced delivery management system accurately predicts ETAs so that customers can keep themselves available for deliveries.
+Implementing delivery tracking software is absolutely imperative when it comes to generating delightful delivery experiences, especially at a time when the Amazon effect is transforming the way people want to get things delivered.
+Such software allow customers to change time and location according to their convenience.
+It accurately predicts ETAs (Estimated Arrival Time) so that customers can keep themselves available for deliveries.

 A delivery fleet management software makes deliveries profitable by efficiently planning multiple deliveries, reducing cost per miles, mitigating risks and losses and dependency on manual intervention.
 It also improves customer experience, a key competitive differentiator.

 Courier delivery management software is powered by intelligent chatbot.
 These bots make managing ‘customer service and support’ simpler.
 Fuelled by AI and natural language processing (NLP) technologies, these chatbots can quickly understand what is it that a customer is asking and give an appropriate reply.
 Chatbots also reduces the dependency on manual labor, hence makes delivery operations profitable.
 These bots also make managing damages and returns simpler.

 Accurately benchmarking and measuring KPIs are important to ensure highly efficient delivery workflows.
 A home delivery software helps enterprises track the following KIPs:

 A delivery management software, WMS, and IMS are important elements of a supply chain.
 Even though cumulatively these platforms optimize logistics operations, individually they do serve different objectives.